igorp/tetris/README.md

 Conclusion
 ----------

-This was a fun project to work on and the result is in a quite playable condition.
+This was a fun project to work on and the result is in a playable condition.
 The game's development could be continued by adding a high-score counter which is displayed after each game or by housing the controller in a more user friendly case.
 It should also be noted that now that the system specific issues have been tackled it would be a fairly straightforward operation to port other simple games, such as snake or pong onto the platform.
 Finally [here](https://vimeo.com/242865040) is a link to a video of the game in action.